floraison/fugit/README.md

 ### the modulo extension

-Fugit, since 1.1.10, also understands cron strings like "`9 0 * * sun%2`" which can be read as "every other Sunday at 9am".
+Fugit, since 1.1.10, also understands cron strings like `9 0 * * sun%2` which can be read as "every other Sunday at 9am" or `12 0 * * mon%4` for "every fourth monday at noon".

 The modulo extension can only be used in the day-of-week field.